thoughtspot/thoughtspot.github.io/_release/notes.md

 <dl>
 <dlentry id="search-assist">
   <dt>Search Assist</dt>
-<dd><a href="{{ site.baseurl }}/end-user/onboarding/search-assist.html">Search Assist</a> introduces new users to ThoughtSpot's Search experience by walking them through simple search scenarios on sample data.
+<dd><a href="{{ site.baseurl }}/end-user/onboarding/search-assist.html">Search Assist</a> introduces new users to ThoughtSpot's Search experience by walking them through simple search scenarios on your company's data.
 It demonstrates how anyone can get answers to their data questions by typing in the Search bar.
-Additionally, you can use <a href="{{ site.baseurl }}/admin/worksheets/search-assist-coach.html">Search Assist Coach</a> to create sample search queries on your own data.</dd>
+Worksheet owners can use <a href="{{ site.baseurl }}/admin/worksheets/search-assist-coach.html">Search Assist Coach</a> to create these sample search queries on your company's data.</dd>
 </dlentry>

 <dlentry id="geomaps">